bio-raum/BarBeQuE/docs/developer.md

 ## Editor

-I personally recommend [Microsoft Visual Studio Code](https://code.visualstudio.com/download) for working on nextflow pipelines.
+We personally recommend [Microsoft Visual Studio Code](https://code.visualstudio.com/download) for working on nextflow pipelines.
 It's free and comes with a variety of free extensions to support your work.

 This template specifically is set up to work with the following VS extensions: